spree/spree/guides/content/developer/core/preferences.md

 It is recommended to create the configuration file in the `lib/` directory.

 ***
 Extensions can also define site-wide preferences.
-For more information on using preferences like this with extensions, check out the <%= link_to "Extensions Tutorial", 'extensions_tutorial' %>)
+For more information on using preferences like this with extensions, check out the [Extensions Tutorial](extensions_tutorial).
 ***

 ### Configuring Site-Wide Preferences